 - a.
 Verify the calculations performed by the SFA to determine whether its paid lunch price requires adjustment. - b.
-Verify that the SFA adjusted its average weighted paid lunch price in accordance with the results of the foregoing calculations, and are actually charging students the adjusted price.
+Verify that the SFA adjusted its average weighted paid lunch price in accordance with the results of the foregoing calculations, and are actually charging students the adjusted price. - c.
+Ascertain if the SFA met the equity requirement by furnishing additional funds from non-Federal sources.

-- c.
-Ascertain if the SFA met the equity requirement by furnishing additional funds from non-Federal sources. - d.
+d.
 If so, verify that the amount provided was sufficient to cover the difference between the amount calculated by the SFA and the amount actually charged for paid lunches.

 FNS no longer requires recipient agencies to inventory USDA-donated food separately from purchased food.
-However, the value of donated foods used during a State or recipient agency's fiscal year is considered Federal awards expended in accordance with the OMB Circular A-133 §\\\\.105 definition of Federal financial assistance and should be valued in accordance with §\\\\.205(g).
+However, the value of donated foods used during a State or recipient agency's fiscal year is considered Federal awards expended in accordance with the OMB Circular A-133 §\\\\.105/2 CFR section 200.40 definition of "Federal financial assistance" and should be valued in accordance with §\\\.205(g)/2 CFR section 200.502.
 Therefore, recipient agencies must determine the value of donated foods used.
 FNS recommends that recipient agencies use the value of donated foods delivered to them during the audit period for this purpose.